bonjourjoel/aicodepub/README.md

 # 🤖 What is AI Code?

-AI Code is a complete **AI coding assistant** solution for Visual Studio Code, based on ChatGPT 5.2.
+AI Code is a complete **AI copilot** solution for Visual Studio Code, based on ChatGPT 5.2.
 Use it to:

 - ✅ explore and understand your codebase,
-- ✅ debug, write, or modify code with ChatGPT,
+- ✅ debug, write, or modify code with an AI coding assistant,

 But it also has a singularity: It helps you **catch AI mistakes before they reach your codebase** by combining AI analysis with **explicit human review** at every step.